Holographic Fermions in Striped Phases: Conclusions

-\emph{(iv) Gradual disappearance of the Fermi surface:} a more intriguing feature emerging from our analysis is the suppression of the fermionic spectral function with strong spatial modulation.
-In particular, when the amplitude of the ionic lattice becomes sufficiently large, the Fermi surface along the direction of broken translational symmetry gradually disappears, leaving behind \emph{disconnected segments}, as visible from figure~\ref{fig:densityq2ionic} (in contrast, the spectral function along the direction that respects translational invariance is enhanced).
-The behavior of the Fermi surface is reminiscent of the spectral signatures observed in modulated superconducting phases and the discussion of Fermi arcs and Fermi pockets appearing in PDW phases, see \emph{e.g.}~\cite{Baruch:2008,Berg:2009,Lee:2014,Garrido:2015}.
-In particular, we anticipate that in the fully crystallized case (in which translational invariance is broken along all boundary directions) the Fermi surface will consist of detached segments similar to Fermi arcs (see also the discussion of Fermi surface reconstruction in \emph{e.g.} \cite{Sachdev:2012if}).
-We also wonder whether it is related to the interesting effect described in \cite{Roy}, in which Fermi arcs gradually loose their sharpness as the strength of disorder increases, or in the `killing' of the Fermi surface in, for example, Mott transitions.
-We suspect that the feature we have identified is \emph{a direct and robust consequence of strong inhomogeneity} and would be independent of what kind of spatial modulation is turned on. \\
+\emph{(iii) Gradual disappearance of the Fermi surface:} a more intriguing feature emerging from our analysis is the suppression of the fermionic spectral function with strong spatial modulation.
+In particular, when the amplitude of the ionic lattice becomes sufficiently large, the Fermi surface along the direction of broken translational symmetry gradually disappears, leaving behind \emph{disconnected segments}, as visible from figure~\ref{fig:densityq2ionic} (in contrast, the spectral function along the direction that respects translational invariance seems to be enhanced).
+The behavior of the Fermi surface is reminiscent of the spectral signatures observed in modulated superconducting phases and the discussion of open Fermi surface segments and Fermi arcs appearing in PDW phases, see \emph{e.g.}~\cite{Baruch:2008,Berg:2009,Lee:2014,Garrido:2015}.
+In particular, we anticipate that in the fully crystallized case (in which translational invariance is broken along all boundary directions) the Fermi surface will consist of detached pieces similar to Fermi arcs (see also the discussion of Fermi surface reconstruction in \emph{e.g.}~\cite{Sachdev:2012if}).
+We suspect that the feature we have identified -- the gradual disappearance of the Fermi surface with increasing lattice strength -- is a general property in holography and may not be very sensitive to the specific type of spatial modulation in the system.
+We have seen preliminary evidence of this general behavior in~\cite{CurrentWork} and plan to report on it in follow-up work\,\footnote{Notice that disorder can also lead to the gradual disappearance of Fermi arcs (see \emph{e.g.} the effects described in~\cite{Roy}).
+Indeed, disorder can also pin density wave order, but such pinning is random in nature.
+Thus, the role of disorder and lattice potentials on density-wave order is different.}.\\